Influential Women in Hamilton: Yvette Pierre

 Would you encourage other women to join the BMA?

 Without a doubt.
 The BMA does not just talk about DEI; we live it.
-Women in this environment are seen as professionals first, not just through the narrow lens of gender or nationality.
+The BMA champions a perspective that goes beyond gender or nationality and values women's expertise, skills and professional contributions.
 I would wholeheartedly encourage women to join because they will find an inclusive, supportive workplace that values their contributions and fosters professional growth.

 Any final thoughts about Bermuda?